ME-405/lab-3/README.md

 ---

-This lab modifies our closed loop controller from lab 02, before the controller utilized blocking sleep statements to control the sampling rate.
-The controller has been updated to act as a generator with a mini FSM built into the design.
-All blocking sleep commands have been replaced with Yield's.
-This allows a scheduler to come into the picture and swap between the different closed loop controllers.
-For this lab we controlled two differnt motors, one of the motors used a hard-coded Kp value while the other took its Kp from a serial input from the host computer.
-Motor 2 then sends its data back to the computer for it to graph it.
-Three different graphs are shown below.
+This lab modifies our closed loop controller from Lab 02, which used to control the motor task's sampling rate with the use of blocking sleep statements.
+The controller has been updated to act as a generator function with a two-state FSM controlling either data collection or printing.
+All blocking sleep commands were replaced with "yield", which allowed for task scheduling between closed loop control of the two motors.
+For this lab, one motor received a fixed Kp value of 0.6 while the other took its Kp from a serial input from the host computer.
+This second motor then sends its data back to the computer where it is graphed.
+Please refer to the graphs below for instances of proportional-control on this motor.

-When the motors are run too slowly the motor keeps overshooting causing massive oscillations, the microcontroller kept running out of memory whenever this happened due to the amount of data being recorded, so we are unable to show a Graph.
+NOTE: When the motor tasks are run at long intervals, the motors overshoot and produce uncontained oscillation.
+This causes the microcontroller to run out of memory due to the amount of data it records, and subsequently fail to produce plotted data.